doctorandrey/39SF040_Programmer/README.md

 ##### SST39SF010A/020A/040 Arduino Mega Programmer
 Based on the code of 39SF040 / 39SF020A Programmer by Bob Szymanski Published 9/24/2015.

-Pinout should be used according to the pins as defined in the source file.
+Connect Flash to Arduino mega according to the pins as defined in the source file.
 SD card pinout is as provided by Arduino, on pins 51-53.

-Based on Arduino Mega 2650.
+Based on Arduino Mega 2650 and Standard SD Shield.
 Serial terminal speed 57600.

 Quick serial commands manual: